ajing/ChemTreeMap/docs/source/installation.rst

 Installation
 ============

 ChemTreeMap contains two parts: frontend (JavaScript) and backend (Python).
-We support two ways to install ChemTreeMap.
+We support two ways of installation.

 - Docker installation: Run ChemTreeMap in a Docker container with a reproducible environment.
 - `Source code installation`_: Several packages are needed to fully install ChemTreeMap.
 Please check this `wiki page`_ for more details.
 Users can install ChemTreeMap backend as python package.